J-1 Visa Waiver for Physicians | Conrad 30, How to Apply, Costs, Jobs

-Generally, J-1 physicians are required to return home and use their skills in their home country for at least two years before they are able to return to the U.S. This requirement is outlined in the exchange visitor visa rule and is mandatory for J-1 visa holders who have obtained medical training or education during their stay in the United States.
+Generally, J-1 physicians are required to return home and use their skills in their home country for at least two years before they can return to the U.S. This requirement is outlined in the exchange visitor visa rule and is mandatory for J-1 visa holders who have obtained medical training or education during their stay in the United States.
 The two-year home-country presence requirement is backed by the Immigration Nationality Act, section 212(e).

 However, in some situations, this requirement can be waived for some J-1 physicians if they meet certain criteria for the waiver.
 If you apply for and obtain a J-1 waiver, you would be eligible to continue living and working in the U.S. immediately after your program without having to return to your home country first.